We accept applications either via UCAS or directly via firstname.lastname@example.org.

 Candidates receive either an unconditional offer or a conditional offer.

-An unconditional offer is made when an applicant has met all of NUA’s entry requirements (normally, these are students who have completed their studies when they apply).
+An unconditional offer is made when an applicant has met all our entry requirements (normally, these are students who have completed their studies when they apply).

 If you apply to more than one institution through UCAS, you’ll be asked to choose which university you want to attend by a specific deadline.

-The university that is your second choice – not your top preference – becomes your insurance choice.
+The university that is your second choice becomes your insurance choice.
 It’s important that you choose the right institution for your firm choice, as this can be difficult to change later.

-If you have submitted a direct application, you will either accept or decline your offer by contacting the relevant admissions office.
+If you have submitted a direct application, you will either accept or decline your offer by emailing firstname.lastname@example.org.
 Let all institutions know your decision, even if you wish to decline their offer.

-If you no longer want to pursue a place at NUA or have taken an offer from a university in another country, you must withdraw your application via UCAS or, in the case of direct applicants, notify the International Office directly.
+If you no longer want to study at Norwich or have accepted an offer from a university in another country, you should withdraw your application via UCAS or, in the case of direct applicants, notify the International Office directly.